kerberos-io/documentation/content/prologue/deployments/index.md

 Having more camera streams and Kerberos Agents will become a bit tedious to manage, and you might start looking for other solutions in terms of scaling and also storage.

 When having more than 5 [Kerberos Agents](/opensource/first-things-first/), the Kerberos Enterprise Suite starts to become interesting.
 While building on Kubernetes, your Kerberos Agents will be scheduled and deployed more easily through [Kerberos Factory](/factory/first-things-first/).
-Your recordings will be stored centrally using [Kerberos Vault](/vault/first-things-first/), and you will be able to review every thing from within a single pane of glass with [Kerberos Hub](/hub/first-things-first/).
+Your recordings will be stored centrally using [Kerberos Vault](/vault/first-things-first/), and you will be able to review everything from within a single pane of glass with [Kerberos Hub](/hub/first-things-first/).

 {{< figure src="kerberos-enterprise-suite.svg" alt="When you start having bigger deployments it's recommended to go with a Kubernetes approach." caption="When you start having bigger deployments it's recommended to go with a Kubernetes approach." class="stretch">}}